🇪🇸 Ahora disponible en español | Now available in Spanish →

 Weight Loss — Frequently Asked Questions

-Results vary by individual, but clinical data shows average weight loss of 15-17% of body weight with semaglutide and 20-22% with tirzepatide over 12-18 months when combined with lifestyle modifications.
-Your physician will set realistic expectations based on your starting point and health profile.
+Results vary by individual, but clinical trials of FDA-approved brand-name medications showed average weight loss of approximately 15% with semaglutide (STEP 1) and 21% with tirzepatide (SURMOUNT-1).
+These results may not apply to compounded versions when combined with lifestyle modifications.
+Your licensed provider will set realistic expectations based on your starting point and health profile.

-Compounded medications use the same active ingredient but are prepared by FDA-regulated 503B pharmacies at a significantly lower cost.
-Brand-name medications (Wegovy®, Zepbound®) are manufactured by the original pharmaceutical companies and are FDA-approved.
-Both are prescribed by licensed physicians.
-Compounded versions are not FDA-approved but are legally prescribed and produced under strict regulatory oversight.
+Compounded medications contain the same active pharmaceutical ingredient and are prepared by FDA-regulated 503B compounding pharmacies.
+However, compounded medications are NOT the same as their brand-name counterparts — they may differ in formulation, inactive ingredients, and delivery method.
+Brand-name medications (Wegovy®, Zepbound®) are FDA-approved.
+Compounded versions are not FDA-approved but are legally prescribed and prepared under regulatory oversight.

 Most GLP-1 medications are administered as a once-weekly subcutaneous injection using a small, thin needle — similar to what's used for insulin.
 Most patients report that it's virtually painless after the first time.
-If you prefer not to inject, oral GLP-1 tablets may be an option — discuss this with your doctor during your consultation.
+If you prefer not to inject, oral GLP-1 tablets may be an option — discuss this with Your provider during your consultation.

 This is a legitimate concern with any weight loss program.
-Research shows that rapid weight loss can result in significant lean muscle loss.
-Our protocol specifically addresses this through hormonal optimization (maintaining healthy testosterone levels protects muscle), protein intake guidance, resistance training recommendations, and body composition monitoring — not just tracking weight on a scale.
+Research shows that rapid weight loss can result in significant lean tissue loss.
+Our protocol specifically addresses this through nutritional optimization, protein intake guidance, resistance training recommendations, and body composition monitoring — not just tracking weight on a scale.

 Ready to start your weight loss journey?

-Join thousands of patients who chose doctor-guided GLP-1 therapy over quick fixes.
-Starting at $149/mo, everything included.
+Join patients who chose provider-guided GLP-1 therapy over quick fixes.
+Starting at $179/mo, everything included.

 Start Your Free Assessment